top of page

 What is a No Bail Bond Hold?

-A no-bail bond hold means that a person has to see a judge before they can be released from jail on bond.
-They must wait in jail or in a holding cell for as long as it takes for them to be seen in court.
-Depending on current jail and courthouse traffic, this could take anywhere from one to thirty days, and now, in the days of COVID-19, much longer.
+A no-bail bond hold means that a person must see a judge before being released from jail on bond.
+They must wait in jail or a holding cell for as long as it takes to be seen in court.
+Depending on current jail and courthouse traffic, this could take anywhere from one to thirty days to sixty days.

 No Bond